gthrone25/Titanic/README.md

 # Titanic
-Work on Kaggle Titanic submission
+This repository contains all of my work for my Kaggle Titanic submission Datasets were provided by Kaggle